 The Unique Challenges Faced by Asian Communities

-In addition to cultural shame, Asian people and their families face practical obstaclces that complicate recovery.
+In addition to cultural shame, Asian people and their families face practical obstacles that complicate recovery.
 These obstacles only serve to compound the existing shame, thereby adding one more barrier that must be overcome.

 People from culturally and linguistically diverse backgrounds are also more likely to face extra challenges in trying to access mental health services, research led by the Australian Institute of Health and Welfare has found.